AndroidsOnSkateboards/AOSUtils/README.md

     // Where onSuccessfulPostRunnable is a Runnable that will be called once the status is posted (can be null if you'd like) facebook.post(String action, Map<String, String> properties, Activity activity, Runnable onSuccessfulPostRunnable)

-    // You need to call this from your activity's onActivityResult() if you want to send out the status update once the user has logged in. protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+    // You need to call this from your activity's onActivityResult() if you want to send out the status update once the user is logged in. protected void onActivityResult(int requestCode, int resultCode, Intent data) {
       if (requestCode == REQUEST_CODE_FACEBOOK_LOGIN && resultCode == RESULT_OK) {
         onLoginSuccessful(Intent data, Activity activity, Runnable onSuccessfulPostRunnable) {